 Soviet publications set out on the path to war with fascist ideology quite early.
 In 1923, a collection of articles was published called “World Fascism”, which reported on fascist organizations in Italy and many other countries.
 In 1932, Maxim Gorky, in response to a piece in a Nazi newspaper that stated “We will legally slaughter Jews with the new laws we will enact when we come to power”, replied that “the European bourgeoisie in its current state of mind is fully capable of passing laws that not only authorize the complete extermination of the Jews, but the extermination of all who disagree with it…”.

 The Soviet press did not ignore the actions of Germany in November 1938.
 It published extracts from English and other foreign newspapers that reported on the anti-Jewish pogroms and arrests of Jews.
 On 18 November, even the newspaper Pravda devoted several editorials to these events.
-Izvestia published the pointed words of French communist Jacques Sadoul on the persecution of Jews in Germany.
+Izvestiya published the pointed words of French communist Jacques Sadoul on the persecution of Jews in Germany.
 There was wide coverage of a protest rally against these pogroms organized by the Union of Writers and Architects on 27 November at the Great Hall of the Moscow Conservatory attracting close to two thousand people.
 In the following few days, similar rallies were held in Leningrad, Minsk, Kyiv, Tbilisi, Baku, Sverdlovsk, and other cities.

 The Soviet-German non-aggression pact (August 1939) interrupted these anti-fascist activities.
 In a sharp policy change, Glavlit arranged for the seizure of anti-fascist literature from libraries and bookstores.
 Even anti-fascist articles in the Great Soviet Encyclopedia were questioned.
 However, it is unlikely that these attempts to rehabilitate Germany were effective since its hostile image had been fostered in the USSR for more than a decade and a half.
 From the beginning of 1941, when it became apparent that conflict with Germany was unavoidable, the Kremlin returned to anti-German propaganda, albeit in a more moderate form.
 Gennady Kostyrchenko wrote that moral unpreparedness for the future war began to seem like a greater danger than the risk of provoking Germany into conflict.
 The Red Army was again being shown previously banned anti-fascist films.
 The Sergei Eisenstein film Alexander Nevsky about the war with German knights even received the Stalin Prize along with positive press reviews.
 And, at the end of April, Stalin even permitted Ilya Ehrenburg to publish The Fall of Paris uncensored.
 A more concrete change, of course, appeared in early June 1941 in a directive from the head of Glavpur (the Main Political Directorate) and simultaneously from the head of the Propaganda and Agitation Agency of the Central Committee of the Communist Party, Alexandre Shcherbankov: “Several propagandists have stopped criticizing the fascist ideology hostile to Marxism, accepted the false theory of fascist economists on planned domestic management in Germany and Italy, and stopped exposing the reactionary politics of German imperialism directed at the subjugation and enslavement of other peoples”.